 Another year passed.
 Life was busy.
 But then two things happened which made me decide to give the course a go.
 The first was that my plans for the future had dried up and the months ahead had become clear of other activities that might get in the way of doing the course.
 The second was that I had come to realise I would never be an expert in prayer, but that shouldn’t stop me from offering what knowledge and experience I had to others who were looking to grow as pray-ers.
 After receiving approval from the priest at my church, I advertised the course and twelve people signed up to do it.
 As each week of the course went by I sensed that God was showing me what I should teach, and to my surprise, the course seemed to be having a significant impact on the students.
 I then contacted a priest at another local church and offered to teach the course there.
 My offer was accepted and thirteen people signed up for it.
 Most completed the course, and again seemed to be very positively effected by it.

 In the autumn I taught the course again, but this time just to men.
 I had learnt so much from leading it, and one thing I realised is that one course does not suit all people.
 This is why I have divided the adult course into one for men and one for women.
-In the future, it is my intention to develop courses for other groups of people such as children, teenagers and adult beginners, and some day I will develop an advanced course for those who have already done the adult course and want to take things further.
+In the future, I may develop courses for other groups of people such as children, teenagers and adult beginners, and some day I will develop an advanced course for those who have already done the adult course and want to take things further.
 It is my hope and dream that prayer will become a priority and a passion for all Christians, and if Prayer Eleven can do something which helps this to happen, that would be great.
 So at the end of 2008 I created the Prayer Eleven website as a means of making the Explorers in Prayer course material available for others to use.

 On the 2nd of January I placed my first advert in the Church of England Newspaper as part of the national launch of my prayer course – Explorers in Prayer.
 In the Autumn edition of The Reader magazine I wrote an article on prayer which also advertised my course.
 At the end of 2009 I had had 1820 hits on my web site from 27 countries, though the vast majority in the UK.
 In the second half of 2009 I was working on a new course called Seekers through Prayer, which is for individuals or groups of Christians to download for free and use to develop their own prayer lives.
 During this year I got married and moved from Leeds to Nottingham.
 This brought my own leading of the Explorers course to a temporary halt whilst my wife and I considered what church we should be involved with in Nottingham.